 So while she's into mineral oil in theory, she believes it should only be used in certain situations.
 This makes sense—while it doesn't clog pores, some people find it irritates their skin and worsens their acne.
 But Sperling doesn't totally warn against it, she just takes it case-by-case.

 Tara Folley, CEO & Founder of clean beauty site Follain, has a more skeptical take on the use of the ingredient in cosmetics:

 "There are many different concerns with mineral oil, which is why it's restricted from Follain.
 First off, mineral oil is distilled from crude oil, which is not only gross to consider applying to your skin, and harmful to the planet, but it's also known to congest and irritate many skin types.
 Another reason mineral oil is restricted from Follain is due to the fact that it can be contaminated with potentially carcinogenic PAHs.
 Most cosmetic grade mineral oil removes the PAHs, but because there is virtually no regulation of the beauty industry, this means that companies aren't readily disclosing details about their mineral oil, so customers unfortunately need to assume it could be contaminated."

-So, while mineral oil is regulated by the FDA, and is often highly refined and purified—therefore in its best form completely safe to use on your skin—you're never totally sure what you're getting when you choose to use it, which is why it's such a controversial ingredient.
+So, while mineral oil is approved by the FDA, and is often highly refined and purified—therefore in its best form completely safe to use on your skin—you're never totally sure what you're getting when you choose to use it, which is why it's such a controversial ingredient.
 Plenty of brands have more than one ingredient supplier for things like mineral oil, so even at a brand level, the toxicity of one bottle might not be the same as another.
 Ultimately, it comes down to who you are, what your skin concerns are, and the amount of risk you are comfortable taking.